jamesbuckett/Microservices-Observability-and-Chaos-on-Digital-Ocean/README.md

 ### Accessing the Digital Ocean Kubernetes cluster

-DigitalOcean Kubernetes clusters are typically managed from a local machine or sometimes from a remote management server.
+Digital Ocean Kubernetes clusters are typically managed from a local machine or sometimes from a remote management server.

-The management machine needs:
+In your terminal that you will use to interact with the Digital Ocean cluster install kubectl.

 #### kubectl